 The Dietetic Internship (DI) program is administered by the Department of Food Science & Human Nutrition at the University of Illinois at Urbana-Champaign.
-The Director of the DI is Professor Sharon M. Donovan, PhD, RD.
-Dr. Donovan has been a faculty member at the University of Illinois since 1991, and has served as DI Director since August 2008.
+The Director of the DI is Ms. Jessica Madson.
 Please contact her if you have questions about the DI program.

 The DI is designed to meet or exceed each of the Competencies/Learning Outcomes for a Dietetic Internship Program, as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
-The program is 32 weeks, full time (40h/week), beginning in August and ending in April of each year.
+The program is 19 months with 32 weeks of supervised practice which is full time (40h/week), beginning in August and ending in April of each year.
 The program provides 1264 supervised practice hours in clinical, community, and food service administration.
+The remaining of the 12-13 months is time for the student to complete graduate program requirements.
 Completion of the University of Illinois DI Program fulfills all CDR requirements for supervised practice hours in order to take the Registration Exam.

 The DI accepts 4 interns each year.
 The program is restricted to students who are already enrolled in the M.S. or Ph.D. degree program in Department of Food Science & Human Nutrition or Division of Nutritional Sciences and have a Verification Statement from an accredited Didactic Program in Dietetics (DPD).
 In 2010, the DI was approved to participate in the preselect option for matching dietetic interns.
 Click on Prospective Applicants for information on the DI application requirements and process.